< Go to Trekking Poles

-Great for climbers, backpackers, trekkers, snowshoers, split-boarders, and hikers.
-We wouldn't use these for back country skiing because we don't think they would last super long.
-You can buy four different sized baskets to put on them.
+Complete with four different sized baskets to put on, these poles are great for climbers, backpackers, trekkers, snowshoers, split boarders, and hikers.
+We wouldn't recommend them for backcountry skiing, because we don't think they would last super long.
 They pack down pretty small and are just a good inexpensive, all-around pole.
 You can spend $30 more and get a shock absorbing version of the Trail Back called the Black Diamond Trail Shock that is also one of the more reasonably priced anti-shock poles.

 Chris McNamara's Review

-This is currently one of the best selling designs out there.
+This is currently one of the best-selling designs out there.
 It is super compact, light, and a great value (there are not many options that are cheaper).
-While I like it, I overall prefer the Black Diamond Trail Compact because the Trail Back is heavier, does not collapse as small, and does not have the extended foam below the main handle.
-However, if you are taller, you may want the Trail Back as it is six inches taller than the Trail Compact.
-The main competitor is the Leki Trail Trekking Pole, which is about the same weight, extends longer but does not fold down quite as small.
+While I like it, I overall prefer the Black Diamond Trail Trekking Pole because the Trail Back is heavier, does not collapse as small, and does not have the extended foam below the main handle.
+However, if you are taller, you may want the Trail Back as it is six inches taller than the Trail.
+The main competitor is the Leki Quantum, which is about the same weight, extends longer but does not fold down quite as small.
 They are the same price.
 We like the Black Diamond locking system over the Leki because it seems more reliable and durable.
 That said, the Leki poles are a little sleeker and lighter.
 We lean toward the Black Diamond because of the locking mechanism but if you are tall or like longer poles, go with the Leki.

 — Ian Nicholson